kernelkit/infix/doc/introduction.md

 ## Key Concepts

 The two modes in the CLI are the admin-exec and the configure context.

+However, when logging in to the system, from the console port or SSH, you land in a standard UNIX shell, Bash.
+This is for advanced users and remote scripting purposes (production equipment).
+To enter the CLI type:

+    admin@example:~$ cli
+    admin@example:/>

+The prompt, constructed from your username and the device's hostname, changes slightly.
+You are now in the admin-exec context of the CLI.
-When logging in to the system, from the console port or SSH, you land in admin-exec.
-Here you can inspect the system status and do operations to debug networking issues, e.g. ping.
-You can also enter configure context by typing: `configure` followed by commands to `set`, `edit`, apply changes using `leave`, or `abort` and return to admin-exec.
+Here you can inspect system status and do operations to debug networking issues, e.g. ping.
+You can also enter configure context by typing:
+`configure` followed by commands to `set`, `edit`, apply changes using `leave`, or `abort` and return to admin-exec.

 > The [CLI Introduction](cli/introduction.md) can be useful to skim
 > through at this point.